Book Blurb:

 Author Bio:

 I was a practising solicitor for several decades and at various times worked in most of the basic areas covered by general practice in England (crime, family, employment, civil litigation, wills, probate and property).
-I ran a small solicitor’s practice from my home near Colchester until 2020.
-I’m a member of several writers' groups in Essex and Suffolk, and also a member of Dedham Players.
+I ran a small solicitor’s practice from my home near Colchester until 2020 when I retired and since then have concentrated on writing and promoting my novels.
+I’m a member of several writer's groups in Essex and Suffolk.
 Some of my earlier novels were originally published under the pen name of Julie Langham.

 Now back to me.
 I don’t like the pigeon-holing and restrictions of genres.
 Good writing can be in any genre.
-A sci-fi novel in progress will be completed once the main first six novels in the Roz Benedict series have been published.
+A sci-fi novel which I started I regrettably abandoned though it’s not the only false start.
+If time allowed, I’d go back to all of them and try to finish them.

 Editorial Review: